[Updated 2023] Reading the best online estate agent reviews is one of the most important things you can do before selling your property.

 This was certainly invaluable to us and one of the biggest reasons we used an online estate agent to sell our last family home, and why we’ll happily use one again to sell our current one when the time comes!

 While selling your house through an online estate agent offers many benefits, there are also some disadvantages to consider.

-For example, although an online agent is likely to have much longer opening hours, you’ll rarely get to speak to anyone face to face.
+For example, our online estate agent reviews found that while online agents are likely to have much longer opening hours, there won’t be an office you can pop into to speak to someone in-person.
 This can lead to a high level of frustration if you have a specific problem you are trying to resolve.